 Many countries do require a negative test or proof of vaccination to travel.
 Yet, the rapid spread of the Delta variant is affecting many country’s tourism policies, and the CDC cautions tourists to pay attention to the situation in the countries they plan to visit.

 The Worldwide Boat team has compiled a comprehensive guide to yacht charter destinations for the 2021-22 charter season given the added considerations caused by the Coronavirus pandemic.
 Here’s a guide with current information regarding restrictions and requirements for yacht charters in various destinations.

 The British Virgin Islands

-- Health insurance will be required for travelers
+- Health insurance is required for travelers.

 - Charter guests may quarantine aboard the yacht.

 - Quarantined yachts may do so in designated quarantine anchorages.

 - Yachts may navigate between designated quarantine anchorages during the quarantine period.